-Spinal Headaches: Symptoms and Treatments
+Spinal Headache: Symptoms and Treatment

 A spinal headache is a severe headache that occurs when cerebrospinal fluid (CSF) leaks from the space around the spinal cord.